nrobinson2000/amateur-radio/README.md

 I am using [CHIRP](http://chirp.danplanet.com/projects/chirp/wiki/Home) to program my BF-F8HP.

-I am new to ham radio and I would like to get my license.
+I am new to ham radio and I would like to get my license because I am interested in using radios.
+I think getting my license would be very practical.

 # Equipment
 * [Baofeng BF-F8HP](https://www.amazon.com/gp/aw/d/B00MAULSOK/)